-HCRI´s Treatment ApproachHCRI´s approach to stuttering therapy is objective, comprehensive, and results driven.
-Our research has demonstrated that speech distortions of stuttering are produced by faulty contractions within the muscles of the tongue, lips, jaw, and vocal folds.
+HCRI's approach to stuttering therapy is objective, comprehensive, and results driven.
+Our research demonstrates that speech distortions of stuttering are produced by faulty contractions within the muscles of the tongue, lips, jaw, and vocal folds.
 The result is that the speech organs, during stuttering, move into positions that distort the sounds to be spoken.

 In addition, targets have objective properties.
 That means that people in therapy and our clinical staff can clearly recognize and share critical information that lies at the heart of successful treatment.
 Our clients learn precisely what they do with their speech muscles in order to speak fluently.
 Targets are physical entities.
 They have clearly specified physical definitions that include central values and permissible ranges of variation.
 And, they can be readily learned and retained through our specialized training system.